davidroeca/web-app-orchestration-talk/talk/talk.rst

     * Now, people can maintain the dockerfile, which is *code* rather than documentation used to spin up the development environment
     * A new developer runs one command and is ready to go.
-    * So we placed this API in captivity, and it's running appropriately.
+    * So we placed this API in captivity, and everyone is running Node 10 in docker.
 Now it's time to run the javascript app

 ----